 Hair is more fragile when wet and combing damp hair weakens the hair cuticles.
 Always use conditioner or mask after shampooing.
 Using detangling products like weDo’s Detangling Spray or Moisturizing Day Cream will protect the hair after the wash, leaving it smooth.

 You could also try using our Scalp Refresh Scalp & Hair Tonic after washing your hair.
 It's ideal for dry and itchy scalps and is designed to hydrate and soothe the scalp and hair.

 3. Include hair masks in your routine

 Masks formulated with a higher concentration of caring ingredients will condition and moisturize the hair because they penetrate the hair fibre deeper than a conditioner.
-Our own Moisture & Shine mask contains nourishing murumuru butter that intensively conditions damaged hair.
+Try using our specially designed hair mask for damaged hair, or alternativley you can use our Moisture & Shine mask that contains nourishing murumuru butter that intensively conditions damaged hair.
 Tip: Apply the mask on damp, not on soaking wet hair to get the most of it.
 Gently press hair dry with a towel after shampooing, and only then apply the mask.

 4.Try an overnight treatment

 Overnight products for damaged hair are a great, low-maintenance way to treat the damage.
 You simply apply the product in the evening, go to bed and let it work its magic while you sleep.
 Our Nourishing Night Hair Cream with cupuacu butter is great for just that.

 5. Trim split ends